-Since the mid-1990s, Israeli residents have been legally required to join one of four health maintenance organisations, which provide coverage for the Israeli public healthcare system.
+Since the mid-1990s, Israeli residents have been legally required to join one of four non-profit health organisations, which provide coverage for the Israeli public healthcare system.
 The universal healthcare coverage in Israel is esteemed the world over, as it benefits from the country’s state of the art medical technology and research facilities.

 Private healthcare in Israel

 Expats looking to purchase private health insurance in Israel are advised to look at a variety of options before settling.
 There are numerous companies that offer private health insurance and specialised coverage plans exist for individuals, families and groups.

 Medical tourism in Israel

 The quality and affordability of healthcare in Israel has made the country an increasingly popular medical tourism destination in recent years.
-Most medical tourists come from Russia and the surrounding Arab countries, which do not have the same standard of medical facilities and expertise.
+Most medical tourists come from Russia and the surrounding Arab countries, some of which do not have the same standard of medical facilities and expertise.

-Many US citizens also travel to Israel for their medical procedures, as Israeli healthcare is world-class and significantly cheaper than back home.
+Many US citizens also travel to Israel for their medical procedures, as Israeli healthcare significantly cheaper than back home.